 Infectious Illness or Environmental Agents

-If you are suffering from an acute condition that originates in or affects the lungs or airways, such as bronchitis, pneumonia or strep throat, any burning sensation you experience when breathing during exercise is apt to be exacerbated.
+If you have an acute condition that originates in or affects the lungs or airways, such as bronchitis, pneumonia or strep throat, any burning sensation you experience when breathing during exercise is apt to be exacerbated.
 Of course, if you are ill, you should not exercise until you return to good health.
 In addition, if you are a smoker or exercise in an environment heavy in lung irritants, such as an industrial zone, consider removing the source of the physiological distress by moving indoors or quitting smoking.

 Chronic Respiratory Disease

 While a number of transient illnesses producing a burning sensation during breathing can interfere with exercise, there are also chronic diseases carrying the same effect.
-Among the most common is exercise-induced asthma, wherein sufferers' breathing passages constrict during exertion and produce a number of distressing symptoms, not only burning but coughing and shortness of breath.
+Among the most common is exercise-induced asthma, wherein breathing passages constrict during exertion and produce a number of distressing symptoms, not only burning but coughing and shortness of breath.
 Chronic bronchitis and emphysema can elicit similar symptoms, so if you harbor any of these illnesses, talk to your medical provider to make him aware of the details of your exercise program.